Binance Crypto Exchange Review 2021

 When it comes to safe trading and data protection, Binance makes user security a top priority.
 That’s why hundreds of people trust Binance with their currency trading every day.
 They may be relatively new to the exchange industry, but they’ve proven themselves by incorporating effective security features into every aspect of their system.

 Binance uses two-factor authentication to ensure that your financial assets, account, and data stay as safe as possible.
-A common security measure for financial accounts, two-factor authentication requires you to enter your password and an authentication code that is sent to a device of your choosing.
+A common security measure for financial accounts, two-factor authentication requires you to enter your password and an authentication code from Google Authenticator that is sent to a device of your choosing.
 That way, you have one more safety measure standing between your account and anybody who would try to gain unlawful access to it.

 In March 2018, Binance was nearly the victim of an attempted hacking scandal that could have cost their users thousands of dollars and ruined the company’s reputation.
 Hackers used a phishing scam to collect user login information with the intent to trade currencies in a way that would raise the value of Viacoin.
 They were hoping to sell their own Viacoin for a huge profit when the currency was at its peak.
 Fortunately, Binance had systems in place to stop this crime before the hackers could get away with it.